dibyendumajumdar/ravi/README.md

 Lua is perfect as a small embeddable dynamic language.
 So why a derivative?
 The reason is primarily to extend Lua with static typing for greater performance.
 However, at the same time maintain full compatibility with standard Lua.

-There are various attempts to add static typing to Lua but these efforts are mostly about adding static type checks in the language while leaving the VM unmodified.
-So the static typing is to aid programming - the code is eventually translated to standard Lua and executed in the unmodified Lua VM.
+There are other attempts to add static typing to Lua (e.g. [Typed Lua](https://github.com/andremm/typedlua>) but these efforts are mostly about adding static type checks in the language while leaving the VM unmodified.
+So the static typing is to aid programming in the large - the code is eventually translated to standard Lua and executed in the unmodified Lua VM.

 My motivation is somewhat different - I want to enhance the VM to support more efficient operations when types are known.